 Data structure

-Patients’ entry to the retrospective cohort starts at the time they were admitted for the first time to a SUT listed in the SENDAs yearly databases with information of treatments between 2010-2019 (independently if they had prior treatments).
-We considered patients that had ongoing treatments in 2010 (e.g., patient no. 11).
-Censoring occurred after SENDA sent us the data (November 13, 2019), after an outcome event occurred (e.g., the blue dot after 2020), or when a patient left the cohort with no other outcomes.
-The exposure variable will be PSU (using more than one main substance among alcohol and illicit drugs at admission to SUD treatment, whether sequential or concurrent) (21,42), and the outcome variable will be SUD treatment outcome (1=dropout or spelled by misconduct).
+Patients’ entry to the retrospective cohort starts at the time they were admitted to a SUD treatment listed in the SENDAs yearly databases with information of treatments between 2010-2019.
+We considered patients that had ongoing treatments in 2010 until 2019.
+Censoring occurred after SENDA sent us the data (November 13, 2019), after an outcome event occurred, or when a patient left the cohort with no other outcomes.
+The exposure variable will be PSU at admission (using more than one main substance among alcohol and illicit drugs at admission to SUD treatment, whether sequential or concurrent) (21,42), and the outcome variable will be SUD treatment outcome (1=dropout or spelled by misconduct).
+Patients without treatment outcomes followed by a subsequent SUT admission were deleted from the database.

 Model adjustment

-The study adjusts for various baseline and time-varying confounding variables related to substance use, demographics, and social factors in pseudo population in which the visit process is static, hence, completely at random and ignorable (43), based on generalized estimating equations (44).
-We obtained the stabilized weights from a proportional intensity model.
-We estimated the probability of people with PSU dropping out at admission (45) using generalized estimating equations with a logit link function and assuming an independence structure.
+The study adjusts for various baseline and time-varying confounding variables related to substance use, demographics, and social factors.
+The study sample is based on a pseudo population in which the visit process (i.e., subsequent SUD treatment admissions) is static, hence, completely at random and ignorable (43), based on generalized estimating equations and inverse probability weights (44).
+We obtained these stabilized weights from a proportional intensity model in which we adjusted for baseline covariates and previous treatment outcome and polysubstance use (if any).
+We estimated the relative risk of people with PSU completing at admission (45) using generalized estimating equations with a logit link function and assuming an independence structure.

 Weighting process

-Covariates for weights are listed below: Treatment setting, Sex, Substance use onset age, Educational attainment, Primary substance at admission, Primary substance at admission usage frequency, Occupational status, Number of children (binary), Tenure status of households, Macrozone, Number of previous offenses (violent), Number of previous offenses (acquisitive) Number of previous offenses (substance-related), Number of previous offenses (other), Psychiatric comorbidity (ICD-10), Substance use severity (dependence status) (ICD-10) Urban/rural municipality of residence, Percentage of poverty of the municipality of residence, Initial substance, Birth year, Cohabitation status.
+Covariates for weights are listed below: Treatment setting, Sex, Substance use onset age, Educational attainment, Primary substance at admission, Primary substance at admission usage frequency, Occupational status, Number of children (binary), Tenure status of households, Macrozone, Psychiatric comorbidity (ICD-10), Substance use severity (dependence status) (ICD-10) Urban/rural municipality of residence, Percentage of poverty of the municipality of residence, Initial substance, Birth year, Cohabitation status.

 Data and code availability